XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/README.md

 #### :+1: Glad to know that our recent papers have inspired an ICML 2020 paper: [Normalized Loss Functions for Deep Learning with Noisy Labels](https://arxiv.org/pdf/2006.13554.pdf)
 * [Open discussion on deep robustness, please!](https://www.reddit.com/r/MachineLearning/comments/hjlayq/r_open_discussion_on_deep_robustness_please/)
-* This paper is still working on improving loss functions.

-* Instead in our work, we go deeper and propose a much more flexible framework **to design the derivative straightforwardly without deriving it from a loss function, [is not it very cool?](https://arxiv.org/pdf/1905.11233.pdf)**
+* This paper worked on improving loss functions.
+Insteadm, in our work, we go deeper and propose a much more flexible framework **to design the derivative straightforwardly without deriving it from a loss function, [is not it very cool?](https://arxiv.org/pdf/1905.11233.pdf)**
 * Besides, we propose to **interpret the derivative magnitude of one data point as its weight.
 Rethinking of deep learning optimisation is probably needed [here](https://arxiv.org/pdf/1905.11233.pdf)!**

 <!--